Cart

 Northern Spain & Atlantic Coast

-Green hills, rugged coastline, and ocean weather shape Galicia, Asturias, Cantabria, and the Basque Country.
-Coastal routes, pilgrim paths, and mountain trails cross pastureland, cliffs, and fishing communities along the Bay of Biscay.
+Green hills, rugged coastline, and oceanic climate define Galicia, Asturias, Cantabria, and the Basque Country.
+Coastal routes, pilgrimage paths, and mountain trails move through pasture, cliffs, and fishing communities along the Bay of Biscay.

 The Pyrenees

 A high mountain frontier forming the border with France.
-Deep valleys, alpine lakes, and high passes shape routes through Navarra, Aragón, and Catalonia, linking remote villages and upland terrain.
+Deep valleys, alpine lakes, and high passes shape routes across Navarre, Aragón, and Catalonia, linking remote villages and upland terrain.

 Catalonia

-Mediterranean coastline, forested hills, and Pyrenean foothills define a landscape where coastal paths, vineyard routes, and historic trails connect inland valleys and cultural centres.
+Mediterranean coastline, wooded hills, and Pyrenean foothills define a landscape where coastal paths, vineyard routes, and historic trails connect inland valleys and cultural centres.

 Central Spain & the Meseta

-Vast plateaux, open horizons, and historic cities define the country’s interior.
+Vast plateaus, open horizons, and historic cities define the country’s interior.
 Routes cross Castilla y León and Castilla-La Mancha through farmland, steppe-like terrain, and towns shaped by medieval history and pilgrimage traditions.

 Madrid & the Central Mountains